IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating-indigo/flashing-reference-hardware.md

   - android.car.* APIs
   - media browsing

-This guide explains how to install and use the customized IndiGO image on a new Samsung Galaxy Tab S5e tablet.
+This guide explains how to install and use the customized TomTom IndiGO image on a new Samsung Galaxy Tab S5e tablet.

 ## Prerequisites